ServiceStack/servicestack.net/MyApp/_videos/ss-ref/video1.md

 date: 17-08-2021
 ---

-In this video tutorial we have a look at how we can leverage Add ServiceStack Reference to call .NET end-to-end typed APIs from Python in PyCharm, VSCode and Jupyter Notebooks.
+The video tutorial walks through how to leverage Add ServiceStack Reference for Python in different Python IDEs such as PyCharm, VSCode, and Jupyter Notebooks.

+Add ServiceStack Reference is a powerful tool that automatically generates a Python API client for your ServiceStack web services, saving you time and effort.
+With this tool, you can access your web services with ease and benefit from the productivity boost it provides.